ezart/merle/docs/README.md

 ```

 "Would broadcast" log messages mean no one is listening.
 Open a web browser on
 http://localhost:8080.
-The LED state n the browser should be changing every
+The LED state in the browser should be changing every
 second.

 ![LED blinker](assets/images/led-blink.gif)